Applying for SSDI Benefits in Virginia

 Your SSDI benefits will be paid monthly.
 The day of the month on which you receive your payment will generally be the birth date of the person who is no longer able to work.
 If you are receiving SSDI benefits when you reach retirement age, your benefits will be converted to retirement benefits.
 However, the amount you receive will generally remain the same.

 Appealing the Social Security Administration’s Decision on Your Claim

 You have the right to appeal any decision made by the Social Security Administration regarding your claim.
 This may include a decision regarding the amount of benefits you will receive as well as an appeal of a denied claim.
 You must request an appeal in writing within 60 days of receiving the SSA’s letter detailing their decision about your claim.

-The experienced Norfolk SSDI attorneys at Kalfus & Nachman PC have helped thousands of disabled individuals receive the benefits to which they are entitled.
+The experienced Virginia SSD application attorneys at Kalfus & Nachman PC have helped thousands of disabled individuals receive the benefits to which they are entitled.
 We can help you through every step of the claims process to ensure you receive your benefits in a timely manner.
 We will also handle any necessary appeals for you, greatly increasing your likelihood of a successful outcome to your appeal.
 The SSDI process is too complicated to handle it on your own.
 Let us help increase your chances of receiving the benefits you deserve.

-Please contact our experienced Social Security attorneys in Norfolk online or by phone at (855) 880-8163 today to schedule your free initial consultation.
+Please contact our experienced Social Security attorneys in Virginia online or by phone at (855) 880-8163 today to schedule your free initial consultation.
 Kalfus & Nachman PC serves clients in Norfolk, Newport News, Richmond and Roanoke, Virginia.